Best Checking Accounts of February 2025

 What is a checking account?

-If you’re ready to open a checking account, you can apply for one at your local bank or credit union in person or online.
+If you’re ready to open a checking account, you can apply for one at your local bank or credit union either in person or online.
 But read the fine print before you do, as your account may have minimum balance requirements and fees.
 Banks also enforce an age limit and request specific identification documents.

 What are some common types of checking accounts?

 Checking accounts come in many shapes and sizes.
-While a traditional checking account does the trick for most people, you may want one with specfic offerings to fit your needs and goals.
+While a traditional checking account does the trick for most people, you may want one with specific offerings to fit your needs and goals.
 These are the types of checking accounts and their typical features:

 What to look for in a checking account